-Outcome Lead: Alyssa Smiley

-Outcome Executive: Stacy Marcott
+Outcome Lead: Alyssa Smiley Outcome Executive: Stacy Marcott

-GAO Outcome: Achieve substantial compliance with the Federal Financial Management Improvement Act of 1996 (FFMIA) as reported annually by its independent auditors in accordance with the Act.1
+GAO Outcome: Achieve substantial compliance with the Federal Financial Management Improvement Act of 1996 (FFMIA) as reported annually by its independent auditors in accordance with the Act.5

 DHS Successes: DHS has proven its capacity and capability for strong financial reporting and management, as noted by ten consecutive unmodified ("clean") financial statement opinions and the reduction of material weaknesses from ten in 2006 down to two by 2021.
-While additional challenge areas were noted in FY 2022 that resulted in four areas of material weakness being identified, DHS remains committed to resolving these deficiencies.
-In coordination with modernizing the financial accounting system utilized by the United States Coast Guard (USCG), additional challenges regarding FFMIA compliance were encountered.
-The FY 2022 independent auditor report noted areas of FFMIA noncompliance, but DHS was able to maintain its unmodified "clean" financial statement opinion for the tenth consecutive year.
-Given this demonstrated record of success and dedicated commitment for additional remediation and control enhancements, DHS does not believe that the current modified opinion on Internal Control over Financial Reporting (ICOFR) and remaining challenges with FFMIA pose a substantial, unmitigated risk to successful financial management at DHS.
+While additional challenge areas were noted in FY 2022 and FY 2023 that resulted in five areas of material weakness being identified, DHS remains committed to resolving these deficiencies.
+In coordination with modernizing the financial accounting system utilized by the USCG, additional challenges regarding FFMIA compliance were encountered.
+The FY 2023 independent auditor report noted areas of FFMIA noncompliance, but DHS was able to maintain its unmodified "clean" financial statement opinion for the eleventh consecutive year.
+Given this demonstrated record of success and dedicated commitment for additional remediation and control enhancements, DHS does not believe that the current modified opinion on ICOFR and remaining challenges with FFMIA pose a substantial, unmitigated risk to successful financial management at DHS.